WVUHPC/Introduction-HPC/_episodes/10-scripting.md

 teaching: 30
 exercises: 30
 questions:
-- "What is Shell Scripting"
+- "What is Shell Scripting?"
-- "Why Shell Scripting is important in HPC"
+- "Why Shell Scripting is important in HPC?"
-- "How to program jobs with more complex workflows"
+- "How to program jobs with more complex workflows?"
 objectives:
 - "Basic shell programming for HPC"
 keypoints: